k3liang/Problematic-Internet-Use-Predictor/README.md

 We are also considering using support vector machines, since those are best used for classification models.
 In our case, a classification model is definitely worth considering since our only valid outputs are: 0, 1, 2, or 3.
 For the same reason, a Naive Bayes classifier is also worth considering.

 ### Question: What is the conclusion of your 1st model?
 What can be done to possibly improve it?
 The conclusion of our first model with ridge regression was that with an alpha of 1000, we had the most optimal cross validation value and lowest testing error.
 This value of alpha is quite high which indicates there is a severe penalty on the large coefficients shrinking them towards zero or that there is a very strong "smoothing" effect on the regression coefficients to prevent overfitting.
-We can improve the linear model by adding transformed features through techniques like polynogmial regression.
+We can improve the linear model by adding transformed features through techniques like polynomial regression.